Muramatsu2602/Muramatsu2602/README.md

 ### More about me:

-•  🎓 Persuing a degree in Computer Science <br>
+•  👨‍💻 Mostly working with web dev. <br>
-•  🔬 Undergrad researcher in Intelligent Tutoring Systems <br>
+•  🔬 Undergrad researcher in Learning Analysis<br>
-•  🌱 I'm learning web dev and python on the side. <br>
+•  🌱 Learning about python and OWASP on the side. <br>
-•  🥅 2022 Goals: study DSA for interviews, work on my repertoir
+•  🥅 2022 Goals: practicing for tech interviews

 ### Languages and Tools: